SpenceKonde/ATTinyCore/README.md

 Assembler Listing generation
 ------------
-In version 1.2.2 and later, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder.
+In version 1.2.2 and later, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.

 Link-time Optimization (LTO) support
 ------------